RaymondBrien/theoryhub/README.md

 As the project developed, these wireframes were followed for overall structure, to ensure navigation, accessibility and discoverability were maintained at all times.
 As the project continues to grow and evolve, further images will be added for quizzes.
-For a list of future features, please see the [future Features](#future-features--) documentation.
+For a list of future features, please see the future features documentation.

 <details>
 <summary>Home 🏠</summary>